 1 Seat @ 36″ long

 With the roses painted on it, it is the bright spot on my studio cottage front porch during this dull time of year.

 I used a crackle finish on the Sweetheart Bench before painting on the roses and I show you how I do that HERE.

-I have a couple rose painting tutorials available so if you wish you can paint roses on your bench as well.
+I have a couple of rose painting tutorials available on my painting site so if you wish you can paint roses on your bench as well.
 How to Paint a Rose and How to Paint the Back of a Rose

 I wish you happy Bench Building.

 To get the printable cut-out pattern for this bench just sign in or sign up for a free account.

 Build a Sweet Heart Bench

 Press the button to download and print your free printable pattern for this lovely little garden bench!